ThePersonReborn/imgfapdl/README.md

     - **URL from a User's Favourites**: `/gallery.php?gid=12345678`.

 The program will then download the gallery to a directory in `imgfapdl`'s root directory, with the same name as the gallery.

+## TODO
+- Logging.
+- Proper handling of errors, as of right now I'm too lazy to handle them so someone less used to Python will see some weird cryptic error.